glitch100/Halo-API/README.md

 Enjoy Halo 5 Guardians Game Data faster than ever before with this wrapper.
 Currently a WIP and soon to be finished and polished up, the API is updated almost daily with optimisations and more!
 Download it now, or utilise it via **NuGet**!

-###Current Version: 1.1.3
+###Current Version: 1.2.0
 Release Notes:
-- Adjusted Tests
+- New Endpoint added
-- New Model Data added for Matches
+- New Models to support
-- Fixed Enum with Ball type
+- Additional Tests

 ###Supported Features
 - Rate Handling and Limit on Requests!